ehansis/dojo/kata20190516/README.md

 - N: Number of cards moved
 - New: True if the move leaves a new card exposed to be turned over, false otherwise
 - Empty: True if the move leaves the from-pile empty

-Move attributes may be None if they have no meaning for the respective move.